ray-project/ray/doc/source/data/batch_inference.rst

 .. tip::

-    `Get in touch with us <https://forms.gle/sGX7PQhheBGL6yxQ6>`_ if you are interested in Ray Data for offline batch inference.
-We believe we have the fastest & cheapest solution out there and would be happy to work with you on a POC.
+    `Get in touch <https://forms.gle/sGX7PQhheBGL6yxQ6>`_ to get help using Ray Data, the industry's fastest and cheapest solution for offline batch inference.

 Offline batch inference is a process for generating model predictions on a fixed set of input data.
 Ray Data offers an efficient and scalable solution for batch inference, providing faster execution and cost-effectiveness for deep learning applications.